Actively Recruiting

 You may qualify if you...

-- Subjects must be 6 months or older at screening.
+- Participants must be 6 months old or older at screening.

-- Confirmed diagnosis of Dystrophic Epidermolysis Bullosa (DEB) by electron microscopy, immunomapping, or genetic testing.
+- Confirmed diagnosis of Dystrophic Epidermolysis Bullosa by electron microscopy, immunomapping, or genetic testing.

-- Presence of two wounds between 10 and 50 cm2 in size, each persisting for at least four weeks and at least 4 inches apart, similar in size, location, and healing characteristics.
+- Two wounds present for at least four weeks, each between 10 and 50 cm2, and at least 4 inches apart with similar size and healing characteristics.

-- Neither wound treated with local or systemic therapies other than standard care in the past 3 months.
+- No treatment other than standard care on study wounds in the past 3 months.

-- Females of childbearing potential must have a negative pregnancy test at screening and agree to use acceptable birth control during the study.
+- Females of childbearing potential must have negative pregnancy test and agree to use acceptable birth control during the study.

 - Post-pubertal males must agree to use acceptable contraception during the study.

-- Participants 18 years or older must be able to provide informed consent; those under 18 must provide assent if appropriate and have guardian consent.
+- Participants 18 years or older must be able to give informed consent; minors must provide assent with guardian consent.

 You will not qualify if you...

-- Use of local or systemic treatments other than standard care on study wounds at screening or during the study.
+- Use of local or systemic treatments other than standard care on study wounds during the study.

-- Study wounds located within 6 inches of wounds treated with other local therapies.
+- Study wounds located within 6 inches of other wounds treated with local therapy.

 - Evidence of systemic infection.